CrowdDynamicsLab/Adversarial-Social-Recommendation/README.md

 **Note**: Since VAE is an inductive model, users are not shared between the Train, Val and Test sets.
 At train time, the model attempts to reproduce the inputs, as in auto-encoder training setups.
 At validation/test time the input (tr) part of a specific validation/test user's ratings is provided as input to the VAE, and evaluation attempts to predict the output for the user, namely the val_te part.

 - **user_link.csv**: The set of all social links, one per line.
 Each user must have atleast one social link.
-We created dummy links (with a unique fake user) for each user without social connections.

 All the above files are placed in the dataset directory.